AmiteshBadkul/WaveletCXR/README.md

 ### Additional Notes:

 - The `trainer.py` script provides functionalities for training and evaluating models based on the wavelet-processed dataset.
 - The `utils.py` script contains functions for measuring the computational load.
+- The `code/cnn/` folder contains the files associated with running and storing the various CNN models with functionality to save the performance and computational load.

 ## Acknowledgments